pkerichang/cyipopt/README.rst

-This repository has been forked from <https://bitbucket.org/amitibo/cyipopt>.
+This repository has been forked from <https://github.com/matthias-k/cyipopt>.
-The code is now able to handle exceptions in the callback functions.
-Also, a docker container for easy usage is provided.
+The setup.py script has been modified to work with the IPOPT distribution that can be installed from my Anaconda channel.

 ==================
 README for cyipopt